petertait/craftman/README.md

 You can try force `-F` to redownload craft, `-O` to regenerate configurations and `-R` to recreate containers, using:

     craftman -F -O -R install

-## TODO

-- [x] Build a local Docker base image with updated php and libraries for fast installations
-- [ ] Create user and group id on container if not exist
-- [ ] Rename craftman private variables to _CM
-- [ ] Rearrange functions in logical groups or files
-- [ ] Rename app/ to site/
-- [ ] Fix craft open browser on '0.0.0.0'

-## Roadmap

-- [x] MySQL backup and restore
-- [x] Heroku support (only using S3 or other cloud asset source)
-- [x] Plugins support
-- [ ] Support bash completion
-- [ ] Plugin install and update commands
-- [ ] Advanced composer support (E.g. craftman compose:run install, craftman compose:run update, ...)
-- [ ] Destroy all containers command
-- [ ] Full backup and restore (code directory and database)
-- [ ] OSX support
-- [ ] Redis support for session cache
-- [ ] Multi locale site structure generation